worldview

 We will see the Kingdom of God increase into the next generation and give high priority to equipping our children and youth in the Word and the Spirit.

-The church is important.
+The ekklesia - or the "church" as it is translated in most Bibles - is important.
 It is the body of Christ into which God has deposited His complete inheritance.

 On the cross, God placed us into Christ.
 Our independent and selfish nature was destroyed in Jesus’ death and we were raised up a new corporate man — one body with many members.
 As each member receives from the Head, Christ, we organically and mysteriously function as His body.
 As we love one another, God lives in us.

-Being a part of a church is not just paper membership, attending meetings, or fulfilling a religious duty.
-Being a part of a church grows from an organic connection with Christ where HE places you in connection with other members of His body — as He wants.
+Being a part of an ekklesia is not just paper membership, attending meetings, or fulfilling a religious duty.
+Being a part of an ekklesia grows from an organic connection with Christ where He places you in connection with other members of His body — as He wants.
 (1 Corinthians 12:18) These connections are vital and steward the anointing that is on the risen Christ for our mutual encouragement and edification.

-Being a part of church grows out of a common hearing of the voice of the Lord and following Him together as He fulfills His promises to us, our families, our region, and the world.
+Being a part of an ekklesia grows out of a common hearing of the voice of the Lord and following Him together as He fulfills His promises to us, our families, our region, and the world.
 (Hebrews 3-4)

 So, first and foremost, experience and hold onto Christ.
 Then join in, participate, raise your hands, experience the anointing of Christ, release the power, receive love, express love, take in the word, share your revelations, give your money, be blessed by others, serve in practical ways, express your gifts, take the Kingdom power of Christ to the world.
 We are the body of Jesus.